 I find social media promotion efforts to generally be too time consuming for the reward.
 If I can’t get other people to share my content because of the quality of the content alone, then I am not going to bother with trying to promote it in social media.

 In my experience, most internet marketers who claim they really want to learn how to make money with internet marketing are spending way too much time socializing on forums and other social media platforms like Facebook and Twitter.
 Those places are a time suck.
 They suck all your time away that you could have spent actually learning and experimenting with what works.
 When you go to sites like that you are actually just procrastinating from doing what you know you should be doing.
 Those sites are rotting your brain and making you incredibly unproductive.
 And you know it.
 Limit how much time you are on there.

 There is a very tiny percentage of bloggers (way less than 1%) who are so interesting, sexy or charismatic that they can attract a large audience just by writing about their life.
 The vast majority of bloggers will need to attract an audience based on a specific interest, hobby or niche.
 Otherwise, you will not be able to attract an audience to your blog at all (at least not enough that you could monetize).

 If SEO is going to be a big part of your strategy for getting traffic, then you really need to put extra effort into selecting the best domain name for your website.
 I am not talking about using exact matched domains for ranking purposes.
-I am talking about having a domain name that makes a person decide they need to click on your listing in the Google SERPs instead of the other sites listed there.
+I am talking about having a professional sounding or otherwise compelling domain name that makes a person decide they need to click on your listing in the Google SERPs instead of the other sites listed there.
 If your domain name is properly selected, then it should give the searcher a clue that your site has what they are looking for.
-The right domain name can actually compel the searcher to click on your listing.
+The right domain name can actually convince the searcher to click on your listing.
 Think of your domain name like you would think of an important headline for a written marketing piece.